 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
+A separate analysis was done for Single Family/Duplex/Triplex improvements and for Townhouse Plats; resulting in two models for the area.

-The analysis results showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-For instance, parcels that are lower than a Grade 6 in Sub Areas 1, 3 and 4 and Parcels in plat 769420 &769421 in Sub 4, were generally at higher assessment levels than the rest of the population.
-Additionally, parcels that are higher than a grade 5 in Sub Areas 1 and 3 (except for Sub Area 3 parcels located in Plat 769420) were generally at lower assessment levels than the rest of the population.
+The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, improvements located in subarea 4 Neighborhood 40 or 60 and building grade greater than 7, improvements in very good condition except in Neighborhood 40 or 60, were generally at higher assessment levels than the rest of the non-townhouse population.
 This annual update valuation model corrects for these strata differences.

-With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the analysis of the 988 useable residential sales in the area.
+With the exception of real property mobile home parcels and parcels with "accessory only" improvements, the new recommended values on all improved parcels were based on the separate analysis of the 1,583 useable residential sales in the area that includes 706 Single Family/Duplex/ Triplex sales and 877 Townhouse sales.

-Sales used in the valuation model were time adjusted to January 1, 2017.
+Sales used in the valuation model were time adjusted to January 1, 2018.
 The chosen adjustment model was developed using multiple regression.
 An explanatory adjustment table is included in this report.